top of page

 FOLK MUSIC IN MUSEUMS

-In 2013, from May May to April, Yannis Pantazis took part at the EU Cultural Program "FolkMus - Folk music in MusEUms, young musicians and old instruments", along with other musicians from Italy, Spain, Portugal, Portugal and Greece.
+In 2012, from May to April 2015 , Yannis Pantazis took part at the EU Cultural Program "FolkMus - Folk music in MusEUms, young musicians and old instruments", along with other musicians from Norway, Estonia, Italy, Spain, Portugal and Greece.
 They shared music, instruments, tales, dances, rituals and ceremonies beyond their own traditions upon with the aim to promote European culture.
+Two wonderful

 .jpg)